flynncrochon/Fast-Python-Grid/README.md

 ---

 An OpenGL spreadsheet grid for tens of thousands of rows.
-GUI core under a thin Tk or Qt host.
+GUI core under a thin Tk or Qt host

 ![fastpygrid sample grid: a multi-cell selection with a column filter popup open](docs/screenshot.png)